-- The BHP defines adult clients as those between the ages of 18-59 years.
+- The MHP defines adult clients as those between the ages of 18-59 years.
 Older adults are age 60 and above.
-Clients may access services through organizational providers and County-operated facilities in the following ways: - Calling the organizational provider or County-operated program directly - Walking into an organizational provider or County-operated program directly - o Calling the Access and Crisis Line at 1-888-724-7240 - When the provider conducts an assessment of a client who has called or walked into the program, providers will follow the "SmartCare Walk-in Workflow" located at the Optum Website> BHS Provider Resources>> SMH & DMC-ODS Health Plans > SmartCare tab. - If the Access and Crisis Line refers a client to an organizational provider or to a Countyoperated facility, the ACL completes an inquiry for each client.
+Clients may access services through organizational providers and County-operated facilities in the following ways: - o Calling the organizational provider or County-operated program directly - o Walking into an organizational provider or County-operated program directly - o Calling the Access and Crisis Line at 1-888-724-7240 - When the provider conducts an assessment of a client who has called or walked into the program, providers will follow the "SmartCare Walk-in Workflow" located at the Optum Website> BHS Provider Resources> MHP Provider Documents> SmartCare tab. . - If the Access and Crisis Line refers a client to an organizational provider or to a Countyoperated facility, the ACL completes an inquiry for each client.
 The provider's program staff is then responsible for recording all ongoing activity for that client into the EHR.

-Specific Procedures and Criteria for Case Management and Assertive Community Treatment Services clients to outpatient case management and/or Assertive Community Services as clinically indicated.
+Specific Procedures and Criteria for Case Management and Assertive Community Treatment Services